yaya2devops/terraform-beginner-bootcamp-2023/journal/week2.md

     }
     ```
 > We always have the package main.

-Use (done) GPT to generate a "Hello World" program using the Go package and print the result.
+Use (done) GPT to generate a "Hello World" program using the Go package and print the result.<br>
 5. Now, let's create a simple "Hello World" program in Go.

 ```go